Villa Beer

 Foto: Julius Hirtzberger

-The largest of our rooms is called “Teheran” – a reference to the fabric print of the same name designed by Josef Frank for Svenskt Tenn.
-The name and the delicately glowing flowers in the foreground refer to the inspiration behind this extraordinary design: a poetic, stylized interpretation of a Persian carpet.
-Lush, lobed leaves unfold in harmoniously coordinated shades such as madder red, wild mignonette, and indigo, lending the room depth and warmth.
-The “Teheran” room thus combines historical elegance with timeless comfort.
-“Teheran” was designed in the 1940s, but it was not printed for the first time in 1991.
+Our largest room is the Tehran—named after a fabric print that Josef Frank designed for Svenskt Tenn.
+The name and the delicate brightness of the flowers in the foreground hint at the inspiration behind this extraordinary design: a poetic, stylized interpretation of a Persian rug.
+Lush, deeply lobed leaves unfold in harmonious hues including madder red, yellow mignonette, and indigo, imbuing the room with depth and warmth.
+The Tehran room combines historical elegance with timeless comfort.
+Created as early as the 1940s, the Tehran pattern was first printed in 1991.

 Room Brazil